METAPOETICS IV/VI

 compositions I've begotten!

-For a moment I kind of spaced out.
+For a moment there I kinda spaced out.

 Do you hanker to become web stars